Kuala Lumpur to Delhi By Air freight, Container ship or Road

 Kuala Lumpur International Airport to Indira Gandhi International Airport

-The quickest way to get from Kuala Lumpur to Delhi by ship will take about 3 days 12h and departs from Port Klang (MYPKG) and arrives into Nhava Sheva (INNSA).
-There are vessels departing every 1-2 days on this route.
-ONE is one of the carriers that operates regular services on this route with vessels departing n/a.
+The quickest way to get from Kuala Lumpur to Delhi by ship will take about 5 days 9h and departs from Port Klang (MYPKG) and arrives into Mundra (INMUN).
+There are vessels departing 2-4 times a day on this route.
+King Ocean is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Kuala Lumpur to Delhi by Air, Ocean and Road

-The distance between Kuala Lumpur and Delhi by cargo ship is 2,381 Nautical Miles (4,410 Kilometres / 2,740 Miles).
-This distance is measured by sea between Port Klang (MYPKG) and Nhava Sheva (INNSA).
+The distance between Kuala Lumpur and Delhi by cargo ship is 4,436 Nautical Miles (8,215 Kilometres / 5,104 Miles).
+This distance is measured by sea between Port Klang (MYPKG) and Kandla (INIXY).

 The distance between Kuala Lumpur and Delhi by air is around 3,881 Kilometres (2,412 Miles).
 This distance is measured following typical flight paths between Kuala Lumpur International Airport (KUL) and Indira Gandhi International Airport (DEL).